 Improving the accuracy of a Regression Model

-Improving accuracy by tweaking data has very little scope in regression unlike in another machine learning algorithms.
-The scope if very limited.
-Regression assumptions can give pretty decent or terrible result for similar problems with little change in data.
+Improving accuracy by tweaking data has very little scope in regression unlike in other machine learning algorithms.
+The scope is very limited.
+Regression assumptions can give a pretty decent or terrible result for similar problems with little change in data.
 What can be done for little improvement, few steps are as below:

-- Multicollinearity – This issues can be solved with by using correlation matrix to check correlated variables.
+- Multicollinearity – This issues can be solved by using a correlation matrix to check correlated variables.

-- Data linearity – These issues can be dealt by IV transformation using techniques like log, square etc.
+- Data linearity – These issues can be dealt with by IV transformation using techniques like a log, square etc.

-- Heteroskedasticity – This is simple way to just transform the DV using techniques in point-1
+- Heteroskedasticity – This is a simple way to just transform the DV using techniques in point-1

 Points to Note: